May 22, 2026, 2:26 pm | Read time: 2 minutes

 Wild animals do not distinguish between the greenery in front of and behind the garden fence.
 For them, this boundless world is divided into different territories only by smells and scents.
 Keeping this in mind, the already questionable chemical means to kill mice, foxes, moles, and the like seem even more cruel.
 Fortunately, you can resort to gentle, eco-friendly, and more cost-effective methods.
 To drive moles out of the garden, you can use yogurt.

 Note: Moles are protected by law.
-Catching or even killing the animals is therefore legally prohibited by the Federal Nature Conservation Act.
-Flooding mole tunnels with water or similar methods are also not allowed.
-Those who violate this ban can face a fine of up to 65,000 euros.
+Capturing or even killing the animals is therefore legally prohibited by the Federal Nature Conservation Act.
+Flooding mole tunnels with water or using similar methods is also not allowed.
+Anyone who violates this ban can face a fine of up to 65,000 euros.

-Also interesting: Underestimated Suffering – The Dark Side of Bumblebee Breeding for Tomato Cultivation
+Also of interest: Underestimated Suffering—the Dark Side of Bumblebee Breeding for Tomato Cultivation

 Expert Offers Tips on How to Effectively and Gently Repel Ants from Your Lawn